vfarcic/devops24/manuscript/08-jenkins-cd.md

 Jenkins will create jobs for each branch of the *go-demo-5* repository.
 There is only one (*master*), so there will be one job in total.
 We already explored in the previous chapter how Jenkins handles multiple repositories by creating a job for each so I thought that there is no need to demonstrate the same feature again.
 Right now, *master* job/branch should be more then enough.

-PLease wait until the build is finished.
+Please wait until the build is finished.

 # TODO: Screenshot